-The French spoken in Canada, which had been identical to Parisian French, started to evolve independently, mainly in an oral form.
-At the end of the 19th century, industrialization led much of the rural population to move to the (predominantly English-speaking) cities.
+After the Canadian Confederation was established in 1867, Canadian French, which until then was a pretty standard mix of Parisian French and other France-based dialects, started to evolve more independently.
+At the end of the 1800s, industrialization prompted much of the rural population to move to (predominantly English-speaking) cities.
 Common French speech began to mingle with English.
-In time, it would give rise to joual — the derogatory term was initially a corruption of parler cheval, or to "to talk horse” — the working-class French of Montreal, which we now call québécois.
+In time, this gave rise to joual — a derogatory term and corruption of the phrase parler cheval, or “to talk horse” — the language we now call québécois.

-In the 1960s, the uprising known as the Quiet Revolution led to great social and political change, and language was at the heart of the debate.
-In 1974 French became the official language and was adopted in the fields of labor, commerce, administration and education.
+In the 1960s, an uprising known as the Quiet Revolution led to great social and political change.
+Language was at the heart of many debates.
+In 1974, French became the official language of Québec and was adopted in labor, commerce, administration and education.
 The Charter of the French Language, also known as Bill 101, was passed in 1977.
-Various institutions were created; for example, the Office of the French Language worked with university researchers to create standards and to produce numerous lexicographical works, such as a database of grammar and language tips called the Banque de dépannage linguistique, and a terminology hotline service.
+Various institutions emerged, like the Office of the French Language, which worked with university researchers to create standards for québécois.
+It also produced numerous lexicographical works, such as a database of grammar and language tips called the Banque de dépannage linguistique, and a terminology hotline service.

-Dissent over the forms of French in Quebec started in the middle of the 19th century and intensified over the next hundred years.
-Some felt that québécois should align itself with the French spoken in France, arguing that the archaisms and anglicisms of the popular tongue were simply wrong; the gap between spoken and written language was already sufficiently pronounced.
-Up to the end of the 1970s, Radio-Canada, the public broadcaster of Quebec, was still trying to establish a “correct” standard of French.
-But the clock was ticking on elitist attitudes towards québécois.
-Important figures in the theatre, such as Michel Tremblay, started writing plays in québécois; gradually, the conventions of spoken québécois became accepted in literature, cinema and the media.
+Up to the end of the 1970s, the public broadcaster of Québec, Radio-Canada, was still trying to establish a “correct” standard of French — indeed, a non-joual dialect is still spoken in more formal contexts today.
+But the clock was ticking for elitist attitudes towards québécois: Important figures in theater, such as Michel Tremblay, started writing plays in Canadian French.
+Gradually, the conventions of spoken québécois became accepted in literature, cinema and the media.

-For obvious historical and geographical reasons, québécois is filled with anglicisms, and often quite old ones.
-Since the 1970s, English terms have been translated in a quasi-systematized fashion: courriel means "email", pourriel is “spam", baladodiffusion is “podcasting" (no, me neither), a skateboard is un rouli-roulant and clavarder means “to chat".
-Paradoxically, québécois is stuffed with anglicisms in current usage; you’ll hear C’est une bonne place, être dans le trouble, bienvenue! ("welcome," used in response to "thank you"), oh boy!, cute, y est fucké! (a good first phrase to learn), watcher and truster, to name a few.
+For obvious historical and geographical reasons, Canadian French is filled with anglicisms, and they’re often quite old.
+Since the 1970s, English terms have been translated in a quasi-systematized fashion.
+Courriel is “email,” pourriel is “spam,” baladodiffusion is “podcasting,” a skateboard is a rouli-roulant and clavarder means “to chat.”
+Paradoxically, québécois is also filled with more current anglicisms.
+For example, “welcome” is used in response to “thank you,” as in C’est une bonne place, être dans le trouble, bienvenue!
+You’ll also hear watcher, truster and oh boy!, cute, y est fucké! (a very useful first phrase to learn).